lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 The `truncate` helper creates a new string using the `&:hellip;` html entity.
 [TODO: find the right name for that attack] By default, Ember will escape all printed strings to prevent vulnerability in your application.
-In our case, we don't want here to escape our ellipsis, so we dont' return a simple string but an instance of `Ember.Handlebars.SafeString`.
+In our case, we don't want here to escape our ellipsis, so we don't return a simple string but an instance of `Ember.Handlebars.SafeString`.

 ```js